 But how do we know these things in any small and mid-cap companies?
 Whether they have any business advantage over their peers.

 At last, some personal feeling and thought.
 The article series “Selecting Top Stocks to Buy” containing a step-by-step approach to stock selection, is a yeoman’s service towards the small, young investor, like me and many others.
 At first, I did not look at cumulative cash flow and cumulative Pat over the years.
 However, I learned earlier that “Profit is Vanity and Cash is Sanity”, but never practiced in stock selection.
 Many companies generate double-digit growth in book, but when it comes to generating hard cash, they fail.
 In addition, cash flow from operations can be positive by increasing payable days.
 These small things, I did not care about earlier.
 Later I looked at many good & wide-moat companies.
 All of them have a good ratio in (Cumulative cash flow/cumulative profit) , generally (0.85 to 1.25) range.
 Thank you, Sir.

 Thanks for writing to me!

-I truly appreciate the time & effort spent by you in analysis of Munjal Auto Industries Ltd and its comparison with its peers Motherson Sumi Systems Ltd and Bosch Ltd. I understand that it would have taken a lot of time to write down the facts, ratios, findings and your conclusions.
-Your work is very informative for the readers of the website as well as to the author.
+I truly appreciate the time & effort spent by you in the analysis of Munjal Auto Industries Ltd and its comparison with its peers Motherson Sumi Systems Ltd and Bosch Ltd. I understand that it would have taken a lot of time to write down the facts, ratios, findings and conclusions.
+Your work is very informative for the readers of the website as well as for the author.

 You have highlighted the financial and operating parameters of Munjal Auto Industries Ltd very well.
 I do not think that there is any need for elaborating it further.
-You know the strengths and weaknesses of Munjal Auto Industries Ltd and the only step needed is to prepare your mind to take a decision with some clarifications.
+You know the strengths and weaknesses of Munjal Auto Industries Ltd and the only step needed is to prepare your mind to make a decision with some clarifications.